 http://www.foodnetwork.com/recipes/ron-ben-israel/chicken-soup-with-matzo-balls-recipe/index.html

-This recipe is my adaptation of Ron's.
-Differences are that I used 2 large onions instead of 4 medium, I added 1 tsp. of coriander seeds, 3 sprigs of fresh dill, 4 tsp. of kosher salt (instead of sea salt), 2 fresh bay leaves (instead of dried) to the broth.
-Also, I cooked a whole chicken (rather than chicken parts) in the broth stovetop for about 4 hours rather than using a pressure cooker.
-IMHO, the broth came out great and the matzo balls were super tender.
-But if anyone has a better matzo ball/chicken soup recipe, then please, please tell me now!
+Here, I adapted Ron's recipe for the chicken stock.
+Differences are that I used 2 large onions instead of 4 medium, added 1 tsp. of coriander seeds, 3 sprigs of fresh dill, 4 tsp. of kosher salt (instead of sea salt), 2 fresh bay leaves (instead of dried) and 4 tbsp.
+Better than Bouillion Chicken Base to the broth.
+Also, I made the stock stovetop for about 4 hours rather than using a pressure cooker.
+For the matzo balls, I adapted Joan Nathan's recipe from The New York Times-I really like her use of nutmeg, a little ginger, and fresh herbs in her matzo balls, but I also added a little bit of baking powder, as suggested by other cooks, for added fluffiness.

 10 cloves garlic, peeled